Russia says ‘Ukrainian special services agent’ detained in connection with car blast that killed a Russian general

 By Victoria Butenko and Michael Rios, CNN

-(CNN) — Russian authorities say they have detained a man described as a “Ukrainian special services agent” in connection with a car explosion that killed Russian General Yaroslav Moskalik on Friday.
+(CNN) — Russian authorities say they have charged a “Ukrainian special services agent” with terrorism, after he was detained in connection with a car explosion that killed Russian General Yaroslav Moskalik on Friday.

-The suspect allegedly purchased the car that exploded in Balashikha, less than 20 miles east of Moscow, according to TASS citing Russia’s Federal Security Service.
+The suspect – Ignat Kuzin – allegedly purchased the car that exploded in Balashikha, less than 20 miles east of Moscow, according to TASS citing Russia’s Federal Security Service (FSB) and the Russian Investigation Committee.
 The suspect’s nationality is unclear; according to the FSB, he has a residence permit in Ukraine.

+Ukraine’s Security Service (SBU) allegedly recruited Kuzin, who “confessed to the murder” of Russian General Yaroslav Moskalik, TASS reported.
+He was promised $18,000 for the attack, which had been planned since September 2024, added TASS.

 Russian General Moskalik was deputy head of the Main Operations Directorate of the General Staff of the Russian Armed Forces.
 The influential Russian military blog Rybar said Moskalik was not in the Volkswagen car when it exploded but was close to it after walking out of a nearby building.
 CNN cannot independently verify this report.